bradmalgas/brad-ot-assessment/Notes.md

 Looking back, this was a crucial learning moment: sometimes, the simplest changes—like reusing a connection—can yield enormous benefits.
 With these improvements in place, I could confidently move forward knowing that the messaging backbone of our system was both robust and efficient.

+## **Production-Ready Enhancements**

+- **More Robust Error Handling:** Implement better exception handling to prevent failures from disrupting message flow.
+- **Enhanced Logging:** Integrate logging with platforms like **Azure Application Insights** or **Logstash** for better monitoring and debugging.
+- **Load Balancing:** Introduce a load balancer to prevent API endpoints from being overwhelmed under high traffic conditions.
+- **Distributed Caching:** Utilize distributed caching mechanisms for frequently accessed data to reduce redundant processing and improve response times.

+## **Lessons Learned & Areas for Improvement**

+### **What Could Have Been Done Better?**

+- **Unit Testing from the Start:** Instead of relying on an API layer for testing, proper unit tests should have been incorporated throughout the development process.
+- **Better Version Control Practices:** I opted for rapid development and skipped using pull requests or breaking commits into smaller branches.
+While this worked for quick iteration, it would not be ideal in a real-world project where structured version control is crucial.
+- **Efficient Data Consumption:** From the beginning, I should have prioritized efficient consumption of all data from the tester application.
+Given that the system is designed to handle high volumes, this would have ensured optimal performance sooner.

 ---